Last Updated on November 20, 2021 by Muhammad Junaid Khalid

-Ready to move to iPhone from an Android device?
-Here’s how to transfer your contacts, messages, photos, and more.
-To do this, you’ll need Android version 4.0 or later, and an iPhone 5 or later running iOS 9 or later.
+Ready to move from Android to iOS?
+Here’s the tutorial on how to transfer data from Android to iPhone – your contacts, messages, photos, and more.
+If you are switching from Android to iPhone, you’ll need Android version 4.0 or later and an iPhone 5 or later running iOS 9 or later.

-How to Switch from Android to Apple iOS
+How to Transfer Data from Android to iPhone

-Since transferring your data can take a while and you can’t use the devices while it’s in process, you might want to do it overnight.
+Since switching from Android to iPhone take a while, and you can’t use the devices while it’s in process, you might want to do it at night.

 - First, follow the onscreen instructions on your iPhone to start setting it up.
 When you get to the Apps & Data screen, tap Move Data from Android.